rogerwelin/cassowary/README.md

 ```

-Project Status & Contribute
+Contributing
 --------

-Feature-wise I'm quite happy with `cassowary` and hence new features will only be added on a feature request and bug basis.
+Contributions are welcome!
 To request a feature create a new issue with the label `feature-request`.
-For bugs use the label `bug`.
+Find a bug?
+Please add an issue with the label `bugs`.
+Pull requests are also welcomed but please add an issue on the requested feature first (unless it's a simple bug fix or readme change)